Max-Chou/demo-write-portable-codes/large_project/README.md

 1. define the basic data type like pointer and integer because every compiler has different definition.

-2. define handle, file handle, module handle, thread handle...
+2. define handle, file handle, module handle, thread handle which will be different on Windows and Unix.

 ## Abstraction Layer